-- Advanced Computing Systems & Services: Adapting to the Rapid Evolution of Science and Engineering Research" program NSF 19-534 seeks proposals from organizations willing to serve as service providers (SPs) within the NSF Innovative High-Performance Computing (HPC) program to provide advanced cyberinfrastructure (CI) capabilities and/or services in production operations to support the full range of computational- and data-intensive research across all of science and engineering (S&E). - This competition emphasizes the provisioning of an ecosystem of advanced computational resources and services that is responsive to the dramatic increase in the number and nature of applications using NSF-funded resources.
-Proposals are requested for advanced CI that will deploy capabilities and services, including composable services, to address the increase in demand for computation and data analytics resources in the S&E research community, as well as explore novel paradigms for enabling transformative S&E discoveries. - The Advanced Computing Systems & Services: Adapting to the Rapid Evolution of Science and Engineering Research program is envisioned to accept proposals in 2019 and 2020 (subject to availability of funds)
+- "Advanced Computing Systems & Services: Adapting to the Rapid Evolution of Science and Engineering Research" program seeks proposals from organizations willing to serve as service providers (SPs) within the NSF Innovative High-Performance Computing (HPC) program to provide advanced CI capabilities and/or services in production operations to support the full range of computational- and data-intensive research across all of science and engineering. - This competition emphasizes the provisioning of an ecosystem of advanced computational resources and services that is responsive to the dramatic increase in the number and nature of applications using NSF-funded resources - The program is envisioned to accept proposals in 2019 and 2020 (subject to availability of funds)

-On behalf of the National Science Foundation, including the Office of Advanced Cyberinfrastructure
+On behalf of the National Science Foundation including the Office of Advanced Cyberinfrastructure thank you for your interest in this Program and for participating in this webinar.